“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Our BSc (Hons) Computing (Cyber Security) degree offers the knowledge and skills needed to implement, maintain and support the security controls that protect an organisation’s computer systems and data assets from threats and hazards.

-During the course, you can also expect to develop a wide range of technical, professional and interpersonal skills, such as attention to detail, team working, communication and analytical skills, time management, problem solving and lifelong learning.
+During the course, you can also expect to develop a wide range of technical, professional and interpersonal skills, such as attention to detail, team working, communication and analytical skills, time management, problem-solving and lifelong learning.

+A recent report showed that the average advertised salary for a core cyber security role in the UK is £59,200 (2).
 Graduates from this programme should prove valuable to private, public and third sector organisations of all sizes and across the full spectrum of industries.
 Given the worldwide shortage of cyber security professionals, you should be able to choose an interesting, challenging and rewarding environment to work in.

-On successful completion of the course, you’ll be well prepared for a career in cyber security and might seek a technical role in an area such as penetration testing, security design or malware analysis, or choose a broader role, such as security planning, risk assessment or security planning.
+On successful completion of the course, you’ll be well prepared for a career in cyber security.
+You might seek a technical role in an area such as penetration testing, security design or malware analysis, or choose a broader role, such as security planning, risk assessment or security planning.
 Opportunities in areas such as defence, forensics, commerce, technical security and system administration should be open to you.
 As you progress through your career and gain experience, you’ll be able to work your way up to positions of greater responsibility, such as chief information security officer, IT security director or security architect.

 Important note regarding tuition fees for the 2021-2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for ‘Home’ fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for ‘Home’ fee status under the Common Travel Area arrangement.
 Please read the student finance eligibility 2021-2022 policy on www.gov.uk for information.